rjaneUCF/MultiHazard/README.md

 S20.Migpd<-Migpd_Fit(Data=S20.Detrend.Declustered.df[,-1],mqu=c(0.975,0.975,0.9676))
 summary(S20.Migpd)
 ```
 Standard (trivariate) copula are the most conceptually simple of the copula based models, using a single parametric multivariate probability distribution as the copula.
 The Standard_Copula_Fit() function fits elliptic (specified by `Gaussian` or `tcop`) or Archimedean (specified by `Gumbel`,`Clayton` or `Frank`) copula to a trivariate dataset.
-Let first fit a Gaussian copula
+Lets first fit a Gaussian copula
 ```{r}
 S20.Gaussian<-Standard_Copula_Fit(Data=S20.Detrend.df,Copula_Type="Gaussian")
 ```